emarkoska/FeaturesFedLearning/README.md

 The user-developer is able to specify preprocessing methods, input and output files, supported changes on columns using lambda expressions.

-Refer to the Running section for a quick demo
+Refer to the Running section for a quick demo.

 # Exlanation of modules
 The framework consists of four key modules, developed for with flexibility, modularity, and maintainability in mind.